MagLev/retwis-rb/README.md

 ------------

 * MagLev
-* Sinatra, Rack: gem install sinatra
+* Sinatra, Rack: maglev-gem install sinatra

 If you also want to run against MRI/Redis, see README-orig.md